 A tent with excellent interior organization isn’t a top priority, that is, until you get into the tent for the first time and look for a spot to store your headlamp, handheld GPS, or other small items.
 We’ve found the most helpful area for a pocket is near your head, and a simple mesh drop-in pocket or two is sufficient.
 Some tents have pockets along the interior of the roof, which make for an easy place to squeeze in a headlamp to light up a game of cards.
 Should the tent not include pockets along the roof, look to see if it has hang loops instead for securing a light.
 These extra little details can make your backcountry camping experience all the more enjoyable.

 No matter the tent style or manufacturer, stakes are an integral part of setting up a tent.
-Most 2-person tents will include 6: one for each corner and one for each side of the vestibule.
-That’s all fine and good for setup for mild conditions, but it’s insufficient for bad weather when you want to use guylines.
+Most two-person tents will include six: one for each corner and one for each side of the vestibule.
+That’s all fine and good for setting up in mild conditions, but it’s insufficient for bad weather when you want to use guylines.
 Thus, you may want to purchase some extra stakes, and it may be worth replacing your stock ones as well.
 Cheaper hook-style aluminum stakes come with most tents and can be a pain to use because they’re too thick and round to easily sink into the ground, and have a tendency to bend when being hammered in.
 Thankfully, upgrading isn’t very expensive.
 We really like the MSR Groundhogs: they are light, tough and easy to put in the ground.
-And the DAC stakes that come with the Hilleberg Niak are the best we've used.
+And the DAC stakes that come with the Hilleberg Nallo (and other Hilleberg models) are some of the best we've used.

 Back to Our Top Backpacking Tent Picks Back to Our Backpacking Tent Comparison Table